akornsys-rdi/ghostly-light/README.md

 - BoM & CPL: `ghostly-light.xls`
 - Gerbers files: `ghostly-light.zip`

 The board is also intended as a development environment for ATtiny85 with a reduced form factor and coin cell powered.
 All microcontroller pins are exposed at the header.
-The board can be powered externally via the header, as long as the switch is in the off position, without damaging the regulator (see https://e2e.ti.com/support/power-management/f/196/p/198340/707580#707580).
+The board can be powered externally via the header, as long as the switch is in the off position, without damaging the regulator (see [this post from Texas instruments technical forum](https://e2e.ti.com/support/power-management/f/196/p/198340/707580#707580)).

 ## Firmware